loco/wp-loco/readme.txt

 = 2.5.3 =
 * Added option to merge JSON translations when syncing
+* Added screen for editing file headers and sync options
 * Fix for missing responseText in failed Ajax responses
 * Fix for HTML entities returned from `number_format_i18n`
 * Localized number formatting in JavaScript